Darius254/Keja-project-django/README.md

-# Market-Place-Website-Using-Django-Real-State-Example

-This repository will help build your own custom market place and online shop.
-Whether you are looking forward to create an online real state website or want to create a car dealership online market place, this repository is a good place to start using Django.

 In order to start using this app, you will need to create a virtual environment, git clone the project:

 ```